Electric-magnetic duality of lattice systems with topological order: Measuring topology with tensor networks

 On the other hand, the correspondence between string-net and quantum double models can be used to relate these PEPS to the tensor network descriptions of string-net ground states put forward in~\cite{BAV} and~\cite{GuTopo}.
-These come from the $\lvert \psi ( H, \, \Lambda ) \rangle$ construction of the corresponding $[ \mathrm{D} (H) ]_\Lambda$ model, while the $\lvert \widetilde{\psi} ( H, \, \Lambda ) \rangle$ can be seen to yield a \emph{new} TN given simply by the knitting together of $3j$ symbols at vertices in the ESN degrees of freedom.
-More details will be given in~\cite{forthcoming}.
-The Fourier construction is also expected to relate the \emph{entanglement renormalization} analyses of $\mathrm{D} (H)$~\cite{AguadoVidal, BMCA} and SN models~\cite{Koenig}.
+These come from the $| \psi ( H, \, \Lambda ) \rangle$ construction of the corresponding $[ \mathrm{D} (H) ]_\Lambda$ model, while the $| \widetilde{\psi} ( H, \, \Lambda ) \rangle$ can be seen to yield a \emph{new} TN given simply by the knitting together of $3j$ symbols at vertices in the ESN degrees of freedom.
+The Fourier construction is also expected to relate to the \emph{entanglement renormalization} analyses of $\mathrm{D} (H)$~\cite{AguadoVidal, BMCA} and SN models~\cite{Koenig}.